Fairford

-Fairford is a small market town in Gloucestershire, England.
+Fairford is a market town in Gloucestershire, England.
 The town lies in the Cotswold hills on the River Coln, 6 mi east of Cirencester, 4 mi west of Lechlade and 9 mi north of Swindon.
 Nearby are RAF Fairford and the Cotswold Water Park.

 History

+Iron Age

+There was a major roundhouse settlement in Horcott (on the south side of the town), and the Welsh Way, which passed through Fairford, was used during this period as a trade route.

 Middle Ages

+Evidence of settlement in Fairford dates back to the 9th century, and it received a royal market grant in the 12th century.
+An estate in Fairford, which seemingly belonged to Gloucester Abbey, was bequeathed to Burgred of Mercia in the mid 9th century.
+At the time of the Norman Conquest in 1066, Brictric, a large landowner in the West Country, held a manor in Fairford.
+Matilda of Flanders came to own the land, which became the property of the Crown.
+In 1100, Robert Fitzhamon, the first Norman feudal baron of Gloucester, is recorded as owning the land, which would be passed down to subsequent barons of Gloucester for the next 200 years, along with the manor of Tewkesbury.

-Evidence of settlement in Fairford dates back to the 9th century and it received a royal market grant in the 12th century.
-In the Domesday Book, Fairford was listed as Fareforde.
-In 1066 there were three mills in the town, one of which was still used in the wool trade by the 13th century.
+In the Domesday Book of 1086, Fairford was listed as Fareforde.
+In 1066 there were three mills in the town, one of which was still used in the wool trade in the 13th century.
 The mill that survives today was built in the 17th century.

-Both Edward I and Henry VIII were royal visitors to the town in 1276 and 1520 respectively.
+Edward I and Henry VIII visited the town in 1276 and 1520 respectively.

+Fairford is recorded as having a prison in 1248.
+Hundred courts were held by the lord of the manor and borough.

+By the 15th century the land of Fairford was managed by wool merchants John Twynyho and John Tame, after George Plantagenet, Duke of Clarence was forced to give up his lands after being tried for treason.

-17th and 18th century
+17th and 18th centuries

+In 1608, the inhabitants of Fairford were mostly agricultural labourers or artisans.

-Fairford Park, to the north of the town, was made part of the grounds of the manor house built by Andrew Barker in the 1660s.
-It would later be turned into a deer park with an obelisk built to mark the edge of the grounds.
-The park remained in the Barker family until it was sold to Earnest Cook in 1945.
+Fairford Park, to the north of the town, was built by Andrew Barker in the 1660s and became part of the manor house grounds.
+It was later turned into a deer park by James Lambe, with an obelisk built to mark the edge of the grounds.
+The park remained in the Barker family until it was sold to Ernest Cook in 1945.

 In 1755, seven innkeepers were licensed in Fairford.
-The first recording of an inn had been in 1419 and this grew over the centuries owing to Fairford's location as a connecting town between larger metropolitan areas.
-Stagecoach routes often called at Fairford before travelling on to Gloucester, Cirencester, Bristol, Oxford and London.
+The first record of an inn had been in 1419, and more inns appeared over the centuries owing to Fairford's location on routes between larger towns.
+Stagecoaches often called at Fairford on their way to Gloucester, Cirencester, Bristol, Oxford or London.